redgravedata/ICAIL2023_confidence_sequences/README.md

 ### Run
 ---
 The original pickle files used in the experiment are not provided.
-Instead, the document orderings for each of the 9 document collections are provided in the data section of this repository.
+Instead, the document orderings for each of the 9 document collections are provided in the data section of this repository as CSV files.
+These CSV files can be used to replicate the experiment in the WSR_and_URE_with_graphs.ipynb file.
+For transparency, the notebooks and Python modules used to create both the PRN numbers and documents orderings have been provided in the code section.

+All data referenced in the notebooks should be in the same directory to run the notebook properly.

 ### Results
 ---